dev-msp/sttx/README.md

   {
     "start": 0,
     "end": 5000,
-    "text": "Hello world!
+    "text": " Hello world!
 How are you?"
   },
   {
     "start": 6300,